glitchroy/tby-lang-tool/README.md

 $ python tby_generate_lang_file.py
 ```

 You will be prompted to specify your project directory.
-The tool will scan the `\objects`-directory to build a list of object names and their unique identifiers and will then scan the `\room`-directory for every instance.
+The tool will scan the `/objects`-directory to build a list of object names and their unique identifiers and will then scan the `/room`-directory for every instance.
 It will output everything into a `lang.json` file.